luis-pt/ss-cooking/README.md

-Deixo abaixo a descrição de instalação com o boilerplate webpack que criei para projetos sem recurso a framework (vue ou outro):

-&nbsp;

-# Exercício Share Solutions - Plot
+# Share Solutions - Plot

 This is a boilerplate project using Webpack, TailwindCSS, SCSS, GSAP, and live reload.